cedx/which.js/docs/usage/api.md

 which("foobar", {extensions: [".foo", ".exe", ".cmd"]});
 ```

+!!! note
-> The `extensions` option is only meaningful on the Windows platform, where the executability of a file is determined from its extension.
+    The `extensions` option is only meaningful on the Windows platform,
+    where the executability of a file is determined from its extension.

 ### **paths**: string[]
 An array of strings specifying the system paths from which the given command will be searched.